matthiasprobst/h5RDMtoolbox/doc/h5wrapper/index.rst

 Motivated by sustainable research data management, the package `h5wrapper` aims to integrate meta conventions during the data generation, processing and anlysing process while facilitating and streamlinig the work at the same time.
-This is done using so.called warpper-classes, which add funcitonality to the core interface library `h5py`.
-The jupyter notebooks wlak you through the usage and features.
+This is done using so-called wrapper-classes, which add funcitonality to the core interface library `h5py`.
+The jupyter notebooks walk you through the usage and features.

 .. note::

-   The wrapper-classes extend but don't limit the funcitonality of the `h5py` package.
+   The wrapper-classes extend but don't limit the functionality of the `h5py` package.
 So users that are familiar to the `h5py` package will find all featues but will be enforced to provide e.g. certain attributes to fulfill the requirements of a certain meta convention.